JKTKops/JKTKops.github.io/_posts/abstract-algebra/2022-07-18-more-basics.md

 <img src="/assets/abstract-algebra/heirarchy.svg">

 In this post we'll wrap up our exploration of the bottom half with unital magma and quasigroups.
-Then we'll start talking about the big guns: monoids.
+Then we'll talk about loops and groupoids.
+Groupoids are where we really start getting enough interesting structure to make interesting statements about all groupoids at once.

 * TOC
 {: toc}